Flagsmith/flagsmith/docs/docs/platform/contributing.md

 ## Running Tests

-The application uses pytest for writing(appropritate use of fixtures) and running tests.
+The application uses pytest for writing (appropriate use of fixtures) and running tests.
 Before running tests please make sure that `DJANGO_SETTINGS_MODULE` env var is pointing to the right module, e.g. `app.settings.test`.

 To run tests: